Cattle Handling Facilities | 3 Reasons Yours is Broken and How to Fix It

 1. Your Cattle Handling Equipment doesn't fit your requirements

 Is your equipment or facility designed for the job you’re asking it to do?
 One of the biggest sources of broken facilities is not having the right equipment for the job at hand.
-Penn State Extension recommends that all facilities, no matter what their role is in the cattle industry, have a cattle handling system with a corral, squeeze chute, and head gate.
+Penn State Extension recommends that all facilities, no matter what their role is in the cattle industry, have a cattle handling system with a corral made with high-quality panels and gates, squeeze chute, and head gate.
 Read our 10 reasons why you need a proper cattle chute if you’re still not convinced.

 Consider animal science research and recommendations in facility design.
 The facility should work with cattle behavior to facilitate their movement in a low-stress manner.
 The breed of cattle you select can also play a role in the fit problems.
 Some breeds are naturally larger animals, and as such, will require larger facilities and equipment.
 Other breeds of cattle are more aggressive, and may challenge your equipment, fences, or facilities.
 Again, fit becomes a problem if your facility can’t withstand the strength of these animals over time.